Powerlearnproject/se-day1-assignment-ShehuAdekumi/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+A brief comparison between Waterfall and Agile with examples:
+Waterfall:
+Linear, sequential approach
+Less flexible to changes
+Example: Building a bridge
+Appropriate for: Large government contracts, aerospace projects

+Agile:
+Iterative, incremental approach
+Flexible, adaptable to changes
+Example: Developing a mobile app
+Appropriate for: Web applications, startups

+Scenarios:
+Waterfall:
+Developing safety-critical software for a nuclear power plant Building a new payroll system with fixed regulatory requirements

+Agile:
+Creating a social media platform with evolving user needs Developing a video game with ongoing feature additions and balancing

+Both methods have their place depending on project requirements, industry, and client needs.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.